oven-sh/bun/README.md

 </details>

-To help with that, `bun:ffi` exports `CString` which extends JavaScript's built-in `String` to support null-terminated strings and add a few extras:
+To help with that, `bun:ffi` exports `CString` which extends JavaScript's built-in `String` to support null-terminated strings and adds a few extras:

 ```ts
 class CString extends String {